kyclark/tiny_python_projects/book.md

 I believe you can learn serious things through silly games.
 I also think you will learn best by *doing*.
 This is a book of programming exercises.
 Each chapter includes a description of a program you should write with examples of how the program should work.
 Most importantly, each program includes tests so that you know if your program is working well enough.

-I won't necessarily show you beforehand how to write each program.
-I'll describe what the program should do and provide some discussion about how to write it.
-I'll also create an appendix with short examples of how to do things like how to use `argparse`, how to read/write from/to a file, how to process all the files in a directory, how to extract k-mers from a string, etc. I'll provide some building blocks, but I want you to figure out how to put the pieces together.

 When you are done with this books you be able to:

 * Write command-line Python programs